defNotPau/SimpleDeathChest/README.md

 ## Some interesting features:
 - All items fit in the chest!
-  - As there's an special inventory that has 45 total slots, so no items will be lost!
+  - As there's a special inventory that has 45 total slots, so no items will be lost!
 - No chest farming over here...
   - Death chests are not dropped when broken
 - Hold up, is it empty?